 The equating of Jews with evil practices continued through the European Enlightenment and the post-Emancipation period.
 In response to the civil equality granted the Jews, anti-Jewish reactionaries questioned the wisdom of opening the doors of society to such a non-assimilated community; they accused the Jews of disloyalty and of creating a state within the state.
-How to incorporate the Jews into the modern state, or whether to do so at all, became the “Jewish question” of nineteenth-century European politics.
+How to incorporate the Jews into the modern state, or whether to do so at all, became the “Jewish question” of 19th century European politics.
 Toward the end of the century, a new political movement gave an extreme answer: the Jews must be eliminated from society.
-This movement was termed anti-Semitism, influenced in its most extreme form by pseudoscientific theories of race and eugenics which labeled Jews the inferior “Semitic” race.
-The movement reached a climax at the end of the nineteenth century with the Dreyfus Affair in France, an incident in which a French Jewish military captain was framed for espionage, and the publication of The Protocols of the Elders of Zion, a Russian forgery circulated as the minutes of a meeting in which Jews conspired to take over the world.
-Though anti-Semitic fervor declined for a time at the beginning of the twentieth century, anti-Semitism would soon return with greater force.
+This movement was termed antisemitism, influenced in its most extreme form by pseudoscientific theories of race and eugenics which labeled Jews the inferior “Semitic” race.
+The movement reached a climax at the end of the 19th century with the Dreyfus Affair in France, an incident in which a French Jewish military captain was framed for espionage, and the publication of The Protocols of the Elders of Zion, a Russian forgery circulated as the minutes of a meeting in which Jews conspired to take over the world.
+Though antisemitic fervor declined for a time at the beginning of the 20th century, antisemitism would soon return with greater force.